Shandong Province

 Culture and Cuisine

-Linguistically, Mandarin (Jilu dialect) is widely spoken, while local dialects preserve regional identity.
-Traditional arts include paper-cutting, shadow puppetry, embroidery, kite-making, and folk opera, reflecting philosophical, agricultural, and coastal themes.
+Language and traditional arts reinforce regional identity.
+Mandarin (Jilu dialect) dominates, while local dialects preserve centuries-old linguistic traditions.
+Paper-cutting, shadow puppetry, embroidery, kite-making, and folk opera continue to reflect Shandong’s philosophical, agricultural, and coastal heritage.

 Economy and Modern Development